 Involves encouraging children to link sounds and letters and to begin to read and write.
-They will be introduced to the letter sounds, shapes and names through "Jolly Phonics" and "Letters and Sounds" materials (A government initiative), which adopts a multi-sensory approach to learning.
+They will be introduced to the letter sounds, shapes and names through "Read Write Inc" a government accredited scheme, which adopts a multisensory approach to learning.
 Children will be given access to a wide range of reading materials to promote a love of books and reading.
 Reception has a quiet area where children can look at books, read stories or listen to a story.
 There are opportunities for sharing books in larger groups during carpet sessions.
 We have writing areas, and also provide writing materials in role-play arears to encourage children to write or make marks to represent writing during play.